wavelab/libwave/docs/ref/optimizers/ceres_tutorial.md

       const double y;
     };

+where we are calculating the residual between $y$ and $e^{mx + c}$.
 The key-point to note is we are using the private `x` and `y` member variables to store an observation.
 Assuming the observations are in a `2n` sized array called `data` the problem construction is a simple matter of creating a `ceres::CostFunction` for every observation.

     double m = 0.0;
     double c = 0.0;